Loading chords... please wait.

 - A minor

-The point of expanding your vocabulary of chords is to obviously be able to play more songs.
-Head over to our ukulele songs to get the chords for your favorite songs.
+The point of expanding your “vocabulary” of ukulele chords is to be able to play more and more of your favorite songs on the ukulele.